 Suppose you are about to start your Hong Kong e-commerce business by selling Chinese herbs or cosmetics products online, applying for a business license with the Hong Kong’s Department of Health is a must.
 Or, your company intends to operate in serving alcoholic beverages online, having a liquor license in Hong Kong is compulsory.

 Any license or permit is required for your business line in Hong Kong?
-Check out here.
+Take a look at this blog to find out the answer.

 Choosing and understanding your target marketplace is another important step.